LukasWoodtli/WebPage/content/modern_cpp_design.md

 *"First, you can change policies **from the outside** as easily as changing a template argument [...].
 Second, you can provide your own policies that are specific to your concrete application."*

-*"[The author might] provide a default template argument for the policy that’s most commonly used:"*
+*"[The author might] provide a default template argument for the policy that's most commonly used:"*

     :::cpp
     template <template <class> class CreationPolicy = OpNewCreator> class WidgetManager ...